-With a covered option, you purchase an underlying asset (equity, bond or currency) and simultaneously write a call option on that same asset.
+With a covered option, you purchase an underlying asset (equity, bond or currency) What is a covered 48 and simultaneously write a call option on that same asset.
 In return, you are paid a premium, which limits your loss in the event of a fall in the market value of the underlying asset.
 By the same token, however, your potential return from any increase in the asset's market value is limited to gains up to the option's strike price.
 Traditional covered options require that the underlying asset be lodged as collateral, which makes you the covered writer.